A parliamentary visit meeting at Fangaloto, Veitongo, Touliki, and Patangata has called on Government to enforce law for littering.

 She said when she and her children come to the flea market at Tuimatamoana on Saturdays they would always rush home to use the toilet.She further explained it was most recent a lady who work for ‘Uliti Uata’s shipping company came to her house to pick up something and asked if she could use the bathroom.

 She said when asked if ‘Uliti staff at the wharf used the toilet facility and her response “no, simply it’s awfully bad, not clean and it’s not fit and appropriate for them to use.”
 Hence the female villager of Touliki volunteered to clean the public toilet facility if Government doesn’t act to alleviate the problem.

-This is among issues recently raised in Parliament and it was noted from these constituency meetings our own civilization and perception towards rubbish needs to be changed thus making Tonga clean and a beautiful place to live in and for the tourists to enjoy visiting.
+This is amongst issues recently raised in Parliament and it was noted from these constituency meetings our own civilization and perception towards rubbish needs to be changed thus making Tonga a clean and beautiful place to live and for tourists to enjoy visiting.